ericvolp12/practical-observability/src/intro.md

 # Intro
-Welcome to the IDE Knowledgebase!

-More to follow...
+Welcome to Practical Observability, an online [`mdbook`](https://rust-lang.github.io/mdBook/) powered book that covers topics around observability in modern software systems specifically using the Prometheus metrics model and OpenTelemetry's distributed tracing model.